lithictech/suma/docs/vendors.md

 The key models involved are:

-- **Markets** model the name and geography of Suma markets.
-  Markets can overlap, and a single-market Suma instance would have a single market that covers the whole world.
-But most Suma instances will involve negotiating discounts for specific organizations or groups of organizations.
 - **Vendors** model those companies and individuals that provide **services** on the Suma platform.
 - **Services** model the unique offerings vendors provide.